 M1 have had a busy start to a year that is packed full of amazing academic, sporting and creative opportunities.
 After the lockers had been allocated, the timetable discussed and the new Chromebooks given out it was time for the first challenge: to complete a jigsaw puzzle without knowing what it would look like; this sounds a lot easier than it is, but with team work and determination anything is possible!
 As well as completing the more serious task of baseline assessments in English, Maths and Science, the students are also well underway with 'Flight - a mini project', this is a combination of design and technology, maths, science, speaking and listening and is designed to test their skills and challenge their preconceptions.

 Please can I politely remind all parents that school starts promptly at 7.55am for our P2 to P7 children and by 8.15am for our children in P1 and Early Years.

 Many classes will be starting their ‘Maths Passport’ lesson at this time, for 10 minutes each day.
 If your child is regularly late they are going to miss a great deal of teaching and learning in this area of the curriculum.
 10 minutes each day is equivalent to over 30 hours per year and this is time we can not get back.

 The occasional late may be unavoidable.
 There are millions of things that can cause us to run behind but if your child is frequently late (two or more times each month) you may need to change your routine to ensure a successful start to your child's school day.

 If you have any concerns, please raise them with your class teacher.
 If your class teacher is unable to resolve your problem, please make an appointment to speak to a member of the Senior Leadership Team.
 You can do this at our reception or by sending an email through Notices.

 Dates for your Diary:

-Wishing you and your family a happy and safe holiday.
+Wishing you and your family a very restful weekend.